 An optional afternoon kindergarten program was added in September 2008.
 The program, referred to as K-Cubs, provides enrichment physical, social, and cognitive experiences for kindergarten students.
 This program was developed in response to the desire of many parents to have a full day kindergarten program for their children.
-This program will combine with the traditional half day kindergarten program to become a full day program for all kindergarten students in 2016-17.
+This program became full day for all kindergarten students in the fall of 2016.

-The School has offered Adventure Kids, an after school program for first – fifth grade students, since 2008.
-Students may register for six week sessions including activities such as flag football, cheering, tennis, kickball and fitness, speedstacking, Bricks4Kidz, culinary arts, art, science/math, etc. Offerings vary from year to year according to the interests of our students.
+The School has offered Adventure Kids, an after school program for first-fifth grade students, since 2008.
+Offerings vary from year to year according to the interests of our students.
 The CARES Club (Christopher Academy Really Excels at Service) is a community service club for students in first through fifth grade that meets once a month.